 Driver assistance and crash avoidance technology are being used by police departments and sheriff’s offices.
+The technology helps officers stay safe on the roads and keep an eye out for potential dangers.

 In 2013, the Polk County Sheriff’s Office in Florida formed a partnership with Mobileye, an Intel firm and a prominent producer of software that enables advanced driver assistance systems.